Westminster Energy, Environment & Transport Forum

 • long-term strategy: creating clear and measurable long-term targets - improving resilience and preparation across central government, local authorities and emergency services

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include parliamentary pass-holders from the House of Commons and officials from Defra; Ofwat; DBT; DfT; DfI, NI; Isle of Man Government; and The Scottish Government.
+As well as key stakeholders, those due to attend include parliamentary pass-holders from the House of Commons and officials from Defra; MHCLG; Ofwat; CCC; NIC; DBT; DfT; DfI, NI; MOD; OBR; Isle of Man Government; the Welsh Government; and The Scottish Government.

 Keynote Speakers